qubic-li/client/README.md

 Find more information about the "principle of least privilege" on wikipedia: https://en.wikipedia.org/wiki/Principle_of_least_privilege

 ## Pool Mining
 If you don't want to operate your own Qubic infrastructure.
 You can join the qubic.li pool mining.
-You can either register an account (highly recomended) on http://app.qubic.li or you can join pool mining register-less.
+You can either register an account (**highly recomended**) on http://pool.qubic.li or you can join pool mining register-less.

-If you want to create your own account, follow the instructions here: https://doc.qubic.world/becoming-a-computor-miner/how-to-participate
+The simplest way to join is to create an account and login to https://pool.qubic.li, follow the instructions after you have logged in there.

+### PPS+ vs Solo
+With the qli pools you can choose between PPS (Pay Per Share) or solo training.
+With PPS the revenue for Qubic is delayed one week but has advantages for smaller environments.
+It is also allowed to run some workers as PPS and others as solo training where you will see revenue only when you find valid Qubic Solutions.

+To Enable/Disable PPS use either `"isPps": true` or `"isPps": false` in your settings.

+### Client Configuration
+We recommend to use our Client Setup Configurator: https://pool.qubic.li/en-US/setup

+### LEGACY Registerless training
 If you want registration-less pool mining, do the following:
 1. Create a Qubic Id (e.g. on https://wallet.qubic.li)
 2. Download Client from below (Version >=1.2)